Vimeo Inc. (VMEO)'s latest performance is not what we had anticipated

 Vimeo Inc. (VMEO) Insider Updates

-Our next focus will be how large-scale investors are participating in this stock of the Software – Application Industry.
-The insider ownership of Vimeo Inc. is 2.20%, while institutional ownership is 90.50%.
+A key investor’s attitude towards the stock of the Software – Application industry is another important factor to consider.
+The insider ownership of Vimeo Inc. is 2.20%, while institutional ownership is 94.71%.

 Vimeo Inc. (VMEO) Performance Highlights and Predictions

-In the latest quarterly report, which was put into the public domain on 3/30/2022, the organization reported -$0.16 earnings per share (EPS), lower than consensus estimate (set at -$0.15) by -$0.01.
+If we go through the results of last quarter, which was made public on 3/30/2022, the company posted -$0.16 earnings per share (EPS) for the quarter, coming under the agreed prediction (set at -$0.15) by -$0.01.
 This company achieved a net margin of -13.47 while generating a return on equity of -23.16.
 Wall Street market experts anticipate that the next fiscal year will bring earnings of -0.13 per share during the current fiscal year.

 According to the Wall Street analysts, stocks earnings will be around -3.90% per share during the next fiscal year.